SoftUni-Internal/interactive-content/EN/04-MongoDB-And-Mongoose/03-Mongoose-Overview.md

 - We can incorporate new functions since functions may be attached to **Models** in Mongoose

-- Queries use function chaining.
-That makes the code more flexible and readable
+- Queries use function chaining

+That makes the code more flexible and readable.

+You can learn more about **MongooseJS** [here.](https://mongoosejs.com/docs/api.html)

 [/slide]